Fourier Transform

 1D Signal & Frequency Spectrum

-This demo shows how two sine waves (plus Gaussian noise) are combined in the Time Domain to form a composite signal, and simultaneously computes the FFT to display which frequencies dominate the Frequency Domain.
+This demo sums two sine waves and seeded Gaussian noise in the Time Domain and displays the single-sided amplitude spectrum (every bin from DC up to and including the Nyquist frequency \(f_s/2\)) in the Frequency Domain.
 Move the sliders to see how the two domains are linked in real time.
-Notice how the spectral peaks remain clearly visible above the noise floor — a basic illustration of how frequency-domain analysis separates deterministic structure from broadband noise.
+Notice how the spectral peaks remain clearly visible above the noise floor.
+This is a basic illustration of how frequency-domain analysis separates deterministic structure from broadband noise.
+The noise is drawn from a seeded stream, so the picture is reproducible.
+Regenerate noise advances the stream to a fresh realization.

 2D Image & Frequency Domain Filtering

 An image is a 2D signal.
-This demo computes the 2D FFT to reveal its magnitude spectrum: the center represents low frequencies (broad regions, gradients), while points farther from the center represent high frequencies (edges, fine textures).
+This demo converts the image to grayscale luminance and computes the 2D FFT to reveal its magnitude spectrum.
+The center represents low frequencies (broad regions, gradients), while points farther from the center represent high frequencies (edges, fine textures).
 As established in the Convolution Theorem section, multiplication in the frequency domain corresponds to convolution in the spatial domain, so reshaping the spectrum reshapes the image.

-• Low-pass / High-pass / Band-pass filters attenuate frequencies outside a chosen range — blurring, edge extraction, and texture isolation respectively.
+• Low-pass / High-pass / Band-pass filters attenuate frequencies outside a chosen range.
+The results are blurring, edge extraction, and texture isolation respectively.

 • Sharpening amplifies high frequencies via a high-frequency-emphasis filter \(1 + \alpha\, H_{\text{high}}(\xi)\), enhancing edges and fine detail.